viklund/courses/annotation/2016/practical_session/ExerciseGeneBuilding.md

 ## Organizing the data

-The data we are providing for the course is organized in the following way (assuming you have sym-linked it to a folder name 'data':
+The data we are providing for the course is organized in the following way in the folder annotation\_course:

-course\_data/human
+course\_material/data/human

-course\_data/dmel
+course\_material/data/dmel

 - chromosome_4/